caktus/guidebook/docs/developer-onboarding/aws-vault.md

 ```

 After providing your aws keys you will be prompted by KeyChain on MacOS
-to set a password or provide your apple id password.
+to set a password.
 If you are on another operating system
 or would like to change the behavior of the vaulting backend please
 refer to [this](https://github.com/99designs/aws-vault#vaulting-backends) section
 of the docs.